toekeyboard/toekeyboard.github.io/development.md

 -create android .APK, so can install on phone

--get partner to acquire 3.5mm audio jack cable	(bulk, 50+)
+-find sponsorship / get partners to acquire 3.5mm audio jack cable	(bulk, 50+)
 	-to create functional kits, so partner can give them away

 </pre>